Football clubs

 1937 - 1939

-Plummers FC was established in connection to Plummer Roddis, the large department store taken over by Debenhams in 1968.
-The team competed for two seasons in the Hastings League and played home games at the Observer Sports Ground.
+Plummers FC was established in connection with Plummer Roddis, the large department store later taken over by Debenhams in 1968.
+The team competed for two seasons in the Hastings League and played their home games at the Observer Sports Ground.

 Post Office